ofek/privy/README.rst

 -----

 Say for example you are using GnuPG.
 You are about to sign a message but it first requires your password.
-Does your password become the input to instantiate your private key?
+Does your password become the input to unlock your private key?
 No, it is first hashed by a secure `key derivation function`_.
 That hash then becomes the input to a symmetric cipher such as AES which then decrypts your stored private key.
 That is what Privy does.

 Fear not!
 With Privy, this become trivially easy: